Complex Trauma Psychologist in Melbourne | Trauma Therapy

 • Traumatic event

-What are the 6 clusters of symptoms of Complex Trauma or Complex PTSD?
+What are the 6 symptom clusters of Complex Trauma or Complex PTSD?

-Complex post-traumatic stress disorder (C-PTSD) is a diagnostic category in the International Classification of Diseases, 11th Edition, and consists of six symptom clusters.
+Complex post-traumatic stress disorder (C-PTSD) is a diagnosis in the International Classification of Diseases, 11th Edition and has 6 symptom clusters.

 These symptom clusters are: